Samuel-Lewis/dnd-inventory/README.md

 Preview build is available at: party-packrat.vercel.app.
 This is not ready for full production use at this time, as there is some expected schema changes to the database.

 **Party Packrat** is a pretty simple web app used to track inventories for your tabletop RPG games.
-A simplified way to create homebrew items and tracks party (or single) inventories for all your campaigns.
+A simplified way to create homebrew items and tracks party (or individual) inventories for all your campaigns.

 This is predominately designed for Dungeons and Dragons 5th Edition, and has some pre-populated items from the System Reference Document.